Nufeen/suspicious-sierra/README.md

 https://discussions.apple.com/thread/7353115

 `Locationd` is a daemon that provides location services for OS X's "Core Location".
 This uses skyhook technology to figure out your mac's location (using WiFi).
-It's the same system used by the iPod Touch, and is also used by the iPhone (The iPhone also uses cell tower triangulation and GPS)
+It's the same system used by the iPod Touch, and is also used by the iPhone (The iPhone also uses cell tower triangulation and GPS).

 https://discussions.apple.com/thread/2141988